Our Aphasia CRE team includes investigators, postdoctoral fellows and research students from leading universities and institutes.

 Sarah worked as a clinician on the Isle of Wight and for Lambeth Primary Care Trust before completing her PhD examining the social impact of stroke and aphasia at City, University of London.
 She has led projects exploring Solution Focused Brief Therapy with people with aphasia; and also explored how Speech and Language Therapists experience addressing the psychosocial needs of people living with stroke.
 In 2016 she was awarded the Stroke Association Jack and Averil (Mansfield) Bradley Fellowship Award for Stroke Research.
 Sarah is also a co-investigator and leading the qualitative evaluation on the ‘Adjustment post stroke and aphasia: Supporting well-being through Peer Befriending (SUPERB trial)’, funded by the Stroke Association.

-Dr Monique Kilkenny
+A/Prof Monique Kilkenny

 Dr Monique Kilkenny is head of the National Stroke Data Linkage Program and Senior Research Fellow, Translational Public Health Research & Evaluation Division, Stroke and Ageing Research (STAR) Department of Medicine, Monash University and an Honorary Research Fellow in the Stroke Division of the Florey Institute of Neuroscience and Mental Health Melbourne Brain Centre.